trailofbits/algo/README.md

 2. **[Download Algo](https://github.com/trailofbits/algo/archive/master.zip).** Unzip it in a convenient location on your local machine.

-3. **Install Algo's core dependencies.** Open the Terminal.
-The `python` interpreter you use to deploy Algo must be python2.
-If you don't know what this means, you're probably fine. `cd` into the `algo-master` directory where you unzipped Algo, then run:
+3. **Install Algo's core dependencies.** Open the Terminal. `cd` into the `algo-master` directory where you unzipped Algo, then run:

     - macOS:
       ```bash
-      $ python -m ensurepip --user
+      $ python3 -m ensurepip --user
-      $ python -m pip install --user --upgrade virtualenv
+      $ python3 -m pip install --user --upgrade virtualenv
       ```
     - Linux (deb-based):
       ```bash